CentaurusInfra/arktos/docs/design-proposals/node/Unified-Vertical-Scaling-for-Container-and-VM-Pods.md

          cpu:
          memory:

-Arktos controls the resource the same way as for containers, i.e. schedule based on requested resource level, and evict POD based on the limits values, per some defined eviction policies.
+Arktos controls the VM pod resources the same way as for containers, i.e. schedule based on requested resource level, and evict
+POD based on the limits values, per some defined eviction policies.

 Unlike the container, which is essentially the isolated process on the host, there are quite some differences for VM that